-The following methods and assumptions used to calculate the actuarial determined contribution for the year ended December 31, 2017.
+The following methods and assumptions were used to calculate the actuarial determined contribution:

-Actuarial cost method Entry age normal cost method Amortization method 30-year level percent-of-pay Remaining amortization period Infinite as of January 1, 2017 Asset valuation method Reset of the actuarial value of assets to market value as of December 31, 2015, with a five-year smoothing in future periods Investment rate return 7.25% per annum, compounded annually, net of all expense, including administrative expenses.
+Actuarial cost method Entry age normal cost method Amortization method 30-year level percent of pay Remaining amortization period 45 years as of January 1, 2018 Asset valuation method Reset of the actuarial value of assets to market value as of December 31, 2015, with a five-year smoothing in future periods Investment rate return 7.25% per annum, compounded annually, net of all expense, including administrative expenses.
 This rate is based on an average inflation rate of 2.75% and a real rate of return of 4.50%.
-Inflation rate 2.75% Projected salary increases Inflation plus merit increases, varying by group and service, ranging from 0.25% to 2.45% Post-retirement benefit increases COLA assumed to be a 2.00% COLA beginning October 1, 2049 and payable every October 1 thereafter Retirement age Experienced-based table of rates, based on age set back two years for males, projected generationally using
+Inflation rate 2.75% Projected salary increases Inflation plus merit increases, varying by group and service, ranging from 0.00% to 2.25%

+Post-retirement benefit COLA assumed to be a 2.00% COLA beginning October 1, 2053 and

+Increases payable every October 1 thereafter

+Retirement age Experienced-based table of rates, based on age set back two years for males, projected generationally using Scale